About arc42

 • External APIs: Some external APIs are used for taking advantage of services such as data retrieval (WikiData) and hint generation (LLM).

-• Security Considerations: User passwords are hashed using Bcrypt, and authentication is managed through a Gateway service.
+• Security Considerations: User passwords are hashed using Bcrypt, and authentication is managed through a Gateway service and a backend authorization service.

 Quiz Game System - Technical Context Table